 - An appeal of the grant or denial of a permanent injunction is reviewed for abuse of discretion.

-Grounds for Injunction
+Grounds for an Injunction

 Several statutes in Texas provide a right to injunctive relief.
-Otherwise, Texas Civil Practice and Remedies Code § 65.011 sets out the most common grounds used for seeking a business injunction, which include: (1) when the applicant is entitled to the relief sought and all or part of it requires the restraint of some act prejudicial to the applicant; (2) to stop or prevent an act relating to the subject of pending litigation, which would violate the rights of the applicant and tend to render a judgment in the litigation ineffective; (3) the applicant is entitled to relief under principles of equity or laws of the state; (4) when a cloud would be placed on title to real property; or (5) threatened irreparable injury to real or personal property.
+Otherwise, Texas Civil Practice and Remedies Code § 65.011 sets out the most common grounds for seeking a business injunction, which include: (1) when the applicant is entitled to the relief sought and all or part of it requires the restraint of some act prejudicial to the applicant; (2) to stop or prevent an act relating to the subject of pending litigation, which would violate the rights of the applicant and tend to render a judgment in the litigation ineffective; (3) the applicant is entitled to relief under principles of equity or laws of the state; (4) when a cloud would be placed on title to real property; or (5) threatened irreparable injury to real or personal property.

 Prerequisites to Relief

 Before relief may be granted, there are three primary elements that must be pled and shown by evidence (i.e., verified allegations for a TRO and testimony in a temporary injunction hearing): (1) the applicant is seeking permanent relief, either by way of a suit for damages or a permanent business injunction; (2) there is a probable right to that relief; and (3) there is a probable injury which is imminent, would result in irreparable harm, and is the type of harm that could not be adequately compensated with money damages (note, however, this last element need not be shown for harm that involves violations of a statutory right, a cloud on title, or threat of an irreparable injury to real or personal property).
-If you believe that you may fit the criteria to seek relief, contact an experienced McKinney, Collin County, and Dallas County business injunction lawyer.
+If you believe that you may fit the criteria to seek relief, contact an experienced McKinney, Collin County, Dallas County, and Denton County business injunction lawyer.

 Other Temporary Restraining Order Considerations